bobwol/starterr/README.md

 ##Theme file structure:

-While developing PressRoom themes you're not bound to a specific directory structure, the only strict requirement is to declare your layout files in `config.xml`.
+While developing PressRoom themes you're not bound to a specific directory structure, the only strict requirement is to declare your layout files in `config.xml`

 Here we decided to place all of our layout files inside a `layout/` folder.
 We also opted to create a `components/` folder to hold special fragments and a `partial/` folder to hold fragment commonly shared between files.
 As said, this act just as an example.